Peter Saint-Andre: A Brutally Honest Résumé

-- Utterly lost with a useless degree in the short but painful 1990 recession, I head off to Czechoslovakia to experience socialism first-hand and teach English as a second language to engineers at the Temelin Nuclear Reactor Project in southern Bohemia.
+- Utterly lost with a humanities degree in the short but painful 1990 recession, I head off to Czechoslovakia to experience socialism first-hand and teach English as a second language to engineers at the Temelín Nuclear Reactor Project then under construction in southern Bohemia.

 - Learn a bit of Czech, but I'm not sure that my students learn all that much English.

 - Return to the States and stay unemployed for 9 months until an older friend calls me down to Atlanta to help him with the management training company he is starting.